RESOURCES

 Dashboards are the most performance-sensitive pages in any application.
 Multiple charts, real-time data, and complex layouts compound to create performance challenges.

-Code Splitting by Route
+Code splitting by route

 Lazy-load dashboard pages so users only download the JavaScript for the page they're viewing: